Matt Moore (American football): 2002

 Moore began his college football career at UCLA.
 He was slated to redshirt, but was pressed into duty due to injuries to Cory Paus and Drew Olson against Cal.
 He appeared in six games as a true freshman, becoming the first Bruins' true-freshman quarterback to start since Cade McNown.
 The Bruins defeated Stanford in Moore's debut, making him the first true-freshman QB in his first game to lead UCLA to victory.
-He led the team to seven scoring drives against the Cardinals.
+He led the team to seven scoring drives against the Cardinal.
 He saw action against Arizona, USC, Washington State, and New Mexico in the Las Vegas Bowl as a reserve.
 Moore was 7 for 11 for 64 yards and one touchdown in the annual rivalry game against USC.
 For the season he completed 33 of 62 passes for 412 yards, two touchdowns and no interceptions.

 2003

 Moore started four of the eight games he appeared in at UCLA.
 He threw for 555 yards, two touchdowns, and six interceptions as a sophomore, completing 52 of 103 passes.
 He started the season opener against Colorado, but suffered a leg injury that sidelined him for the next three games.
 He had difficulty regaining the starting job with just eight pass attempts over the next three games.
 He moved back in front of Olson on the depth chart for the Oct 26 game at the Rose Bowl against Arizona State, passing for 190 yards and a touchdown in UCLA's 20–13 win.
 He also started the team's next two games against Stanford and Washington State.

 At the end of the season, Moore transferred from UCLA.
 (LA Times, December 5, 2003).